It's-a Me, Agentic AI

 | Exploration | Different paths taken | Novel approaches discovered |

 Here’s where the full picture comes together.
-How does Mario learn to complete levels?
-Reinforcement learning.
+Reinforcement learning is Mario learn to complete the levels.

 Mario starts each level knowing nothing about its specific layout.
 He has to: